Germany's Gabriel raises doubts over EU-U.S. trade deal

 But German public support has fallen sharply over the past year, according to an opinion poll, with a growing number of Germans believing the deal will weaken food safety and environmental standards.

-Chancellor Angela Merkel remains strongly in favor of the accord and said on Thursday that Berlin still aimed to agree on a political framework for the deal by the end of this year.
+Chancellor Angela Merkel remains strongly in favour of the accord and said on Thursday that Berlin still aimed to agree on a political framework for the deal by the end of this year.

 But that timeline is looking increasingly shaky.

-The United States has prioritized a 12-nation trans-Pacific trade deal.
-U.S. President Barack Obama won a reprieve on Thursday when the U.S. House of Representatives reversed course and approved "fast track" legislation seen as central to the Pacific Rim pact.
+The United States has prioritised a 12-nation trans-Pacific trade deal.
+U.S. President Barack Obama won a repreive on Thursday when the U.S. House of Representatives reversed course and approved "fast track" legislation seen as central to the Pacific Rim pact.

 (Reporting by Gernot Heller; Writing by Caroline Copley; Editing by Noah Barkin)